CourtBouillon/slight/README.rst

-slight is a lightweight slideshow editor, based on reveal.js.
+Slight is a lightweight online slideshow editor based on reveal.js.

 * Free software: BSD license
 * For Python 3.7+